particle-iot/spark-sdk-android/README.md

 # Particle (_formerly Spark_) Android Cloud SDK

-## WARNING: This documentation is currently under heavy construction - some info here is not updated/correct
+## WARNING: This documentation is currently under heavy construction - some info here is not yet updated/corrected

 <!---
 Android Cloud SDK